thearn/Python-Arduino-Command-API/README.md

 The Python Arduino Command API is a light-weight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial I/O, either physically or wirelessly.
-It is written using a custom protocol, similar to Firmata (http://firmata.org/wiki/Main_Page).
+It is written using a custom protocol, similar to [Firmata](http://firmata.org/wiki/Main_Page).

 This allows a user to quickly protoype programs for Arduino using Python code, or to simply read/control/troubleshoot/experiment